Essential Travel Tools

 For example, if you’re staying at a number of places on your trip, just forward along those hotel confirmation emails and the app will organize them for you by date.

 You’re also able to access the app anywhere, with or without WiFi.
-There’s an additional premium service if you’re fancy that includes settings and additional features like a rewards tracker and currency converter, but I find that its most powerful features, namely trip organization, are on the free version.
+There’s an additional premium service if you’re fancy that includes settings and additional features like a rewards tracker and currency converter.
+I find that its most powerful features, namely trip organization, are on the free version.

 For more travel tips, check out my best posts on helping you travel better.
 Interested in nailing those essential travel items?
 I’ve got a guide for the best travel gear and travel gadgets that will make your travel breezy.